 Applying Systemic Herbicides

+Systemic weed killers work best during the growing season, and they don't work well when weeds have stopped growing and become dormant.
 Applying systemic herbicides at the peak plant growth times during the day increases the herbicides' effectiveness.
 Plant growth speeds up and slows down over the course of a day, depending on light level, temperature and the local climate.

 In winter in warm climates, weeds often continue to grow.
-At this time of year the best time of day to apply systemic herbicides is the middle of the day, when the temperatures are highest.
+At this time of year, the best time of day to apply systemic herbicides is the middle of the day, when the temperatures are highest.

 Cool or Cold Climates

 Systemic herbicides work best when applied late morning, midday and in the afternoon in cool or cold climates.
 Plant growth slows down at dusk and speeds up again as the sun rises the following day.
 Heavy early morning dew can cause herbicides to run off, so it's best apply them after dew has evaporated.